Generalization of generative model for neuronal ensemble inference method: Materials and methods

 \subsection{MCMC and Dirichlet process}

-In our method, the structure of the neuronal ensemble and activity of ensemble are inferred from the solution of posterior maximization by applying MCMC method to Eq (\ref{eq:mymodel}) similarly to the previous study \cite{diana2019bayesian}.
+In our method, the structure of the neuronal ensemble and activity of ensemble are inferred from the solution of posterior maximization by applying MCMC method to Eq (\ref{eq:mymodel}) similarly to BIM \cite{diana2019bayesian}.
 In addition, the number of neuronal ensembles is dynamically changed by Dirichlet process in MCMC.
 Dirichlet process is a stochastic process that can generate arbitrary discrete distributions, and the probability of each event is determined by concentration parameter \cite{neal2000markov}.
-For speeding up the inference by MCMC, parallel computation using synchronous update is implemented.
+For speeding up the inference by MCMC, parallel computation using synchronous update can be implemented.

 The variables to be inferred are ${\bm t}$ and ${\bm \omega}$ in our model, and the variable updates for $\bm t$ and $\bm \omega$ are performed alternately until convergence in MCMC.
-The flow of variable update is summarized as follows.
+The procedure of variable update is summarized as follows.

-\begin{enumerate} \item The ensemble activity ${\bm \omega}$ is updated according to Metropolis-Hastings method in MCMC. \item The value of the membership weight ${\bm t}$ is updated according to Dirichlet process and Metropolis-Hastings method in MCMC. \item The hyperparameters are updated using updated ${\bm \omega}$ and ${\bm t}$ by the processes 1 and 2. \end{enumerate} The update rule of membership weight $\bm t_i = \{ t_{1 i}, \ldots, t_{A i} \}$ is explained in the following, which differs from the previous study due to the change of the generative model.
-Other variables are updated in the same manner as in the previous study.
+\begin{enumerate} \item Ensemble activity ${\bm \omega}$ is updated according to Dirichlet process of order two (or beta process) and Metropolis-Hastings method in MCMC. \item Value of membership weight ${\bm t}$ is updated according to Dirichlet process and Metropolis-Hastings method in MCMC. \item Hyperparameters are updated using updated ${\bm \omega}$ and ${\bm t}$ by the processes 1 and 2. \end{enumerate}

+The update rule of membership weight $\bm t_i = \{ t_{1 i}, \ldots, t_{A i} \}$ is explained in the following, which differs from BIM due to the change of the generative model.
+Other variables are updated in the same manner as in BIM.